zeondev/pluto/README.md

 ## Contributing

-It is recommended to use [VS Code](https://code.visualstudio.com) along with the Live Server and Prettier extensions for the best experience when contributing.
+It is recommended to use [VS Code](https://code.visualstudio.com) along with the Live Server and Prettier extensions for the best experience when contributing and a higher chance of your pull request being approved.